dwrobel/flatcam/README.md

 - restored the selection method in Geometry Editor to the original one found in FlatCAM 8.5
 - minor changes in Clear Copper function
-- minor changes in some postprocessors
+- minor changes in some preprocessors
 - change Join Geometry menu entry to Join Geo/Gerber
 - added menu entry for Toggle Axis in Menu -> View
 - added menu entry for Toggle Workspace in Menu -> View